 Scientific Classification

-Scientific NameLoxodonta africana africana
+Scientific Name | Loxodonta africana africana |

-Evolution and classification
+Evolution and Classification

-The African Bush Elephant is the largest of all animals on land today with a few of them having a weight of over 6 tons.
-It is assumed that the Elephant was named after the Greek word for ivory, indicating that Elephants were named after it unusually long tusks.
+It is assumed that the Elephant was named after the Greek word for ivory, indicating that Elephants were named after its unusually long tusks.

-While during the last ice age many of the ancestors of the African Bush Elephant were extinct (including the Woolly Mammoth), today there are three different species of Elephant left, which include the Asian Elephant, the African Bush Elephant and the African Forest Elephant.
+While during the last ice age, many of the ancestors of the African Bush Elephant were extinct (including the Woolly Mammoth), today there are three different species of Elephant left, which include the Asian Elephant, the African Bush Elephant, and the African Forest Elephant.

 The African Bush Elephant is usually considered to be larger than the African Forest Elephant, which has rounder ears and straighter tusks, although these two elephant species are somewhat similar.

-Anatomy and appearance
+Anatomy and Appearance

-With the male African Bush Elephant reaching up to 3.5 meters in height and the female being slightly smaller at about 3 meters tall, the African Bush Elephant is the largest known land mammal on Earth.
+With the male African Bush Elephant reaching up to 3.5 meters in height and the female slightly smaller at about 3 meters tall, the African Bush Elephant is the largest known land mammal on Earth.
 The body of an African Bush Elephant can also grow to 6 – 7 meters in length.

 As the front pair of molars in the mouth of an African Bush Elephant wears down and drops out in pieces, the back pair moves forward, and two new molars appear in the back of the mouth of the African Bush Elephant.